 Other features available

-There are other features which are available with WordPress websites, but we tried to focus mostly on the differences here.
+There are other features that are available with WordPress websites, but we tried to focus mostly on the differences here.

-If you not do want to use a CMS, both of these hosts offer a website builder.
-InMotion offers BoldGrid website builder preinstalled on every plan, while SiteGround provide this through Weebly.
+If you do not do want to use a CMS, both of these hosts offer a website builder.
+InMotion hosting offers BoldGrid website builder preinstalled on every plan, while SiteGround provides this through Weebly.

 You also get access to Cloudflare CDN with both services, for even better performance.